scala/scala/README.md

 ## Requirements

 You need the following tools:
-  - A Java SDK.
-The baseline version is 6 for 2.11.x, 8 for 2.12.x.
-It's possible
-  to use a later SDK for local development, but the CI will verify against the baseline version.
+  - Java SDK.
+The baseline version is 8 for 2.12.x.
+It may be possible to use a later SDK for local development, but the CI will verify against the baseline version.
-  - sbt, we recommend the [sbt-extras](https://github.com/paulp/sbt-extras) runner script.
+  - sbt.
+We recommend the [sbt-extras](https://github.com/paulp/sbt-extras) runner script.
 It provides sensible default jvm options (stack and heap size).
-  - curl (for `./pull-binary-libs.sh`, used by the sbt / ant build).
-  - Apache Ant (version 1.9.3 or above) if you need to use the (deprecated) ant build.

 Mac OS X and Linux work.
 Windows may work if you use Cygwin.
 Community help with keeping the build working on Windows is appreciated.